arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.opta-analog-expansion-plc-ide/content.md

 ## Goals

-- Learn how to use Opta™ Digital Expansions with the PLC IDE
+- Learn how to use Opta™ Analog Expansion with the PLC IDE
 - Learn how to enhance your Opta™ controller's capabilities using Opta™ expansions
 - Leverage Arduino Pro products for real industrial applications